-As of June 30, 2022, we had cash, cash equivalents and investments of \$99.1 million.
-We believe, based on our current operating plan, that our cash, cash equivalents and investments as of June 30, 2022 will be sufficient to fund our operations for at least the next 12 months.
+As of September 30, 2022, we had cash, cash equivalents and short-term investments of \$90.4 million.
+We believe, based on our current operating plan, that our cash, cash equivalents and short-term investments as of September 30, 2022 will be sufficient to fund our operations and debt obligations for at least the next 12 months.

 However, changing circumstances may cause us to consume capital significantly faster than we currently anticipate, and we may need to spend more money than currently expected because of circumstances beyond our control.
-For example, primarily as a result of the COVID-19 pandemic, enrollment in our Phase 2b clinical trials evaluating tildacerfont for the treatment of adult classic CAH has been delayed, extending the overall duration of the trials.
+For example, primarily as a result of the COVID-19 pandemic, enrollment in our Phase 2b clinical trials evaluating tildacerfont for the treatment of adult classic congenital adrenal hyperplasia, or CAH, has been delayed, extending the overall duration of the trials.
 We plan to expand the number of trial sites worldwide to provide more recruitment capabilities in an effort to accelerate enrollment.
 Additionally, we have amended our clinical trial protocols to enable remote visits to mitigate any potential impacts.
-As a result of the extended duration of the trials, increased number of trial sites, and this home health component, the overall costs of our Phase 2b clinical trials have increased and may continue to increase in the future
+As a result of the extended duration of the trials, increased number of trial sites, and this home health component, the overall costs of our Phase 2b clinical trials have increased and may continue to increase in the future.